ECON4925 – Resource Economics

 Schedule, syllabus and examination date

-- the impact of scarcity on the extraction and price paths of natural resources under various institutional settings
+- implications of scarcity on extraction and price paths in different settings

-- be familiar with policy problems related to exhaustion of non-renewable resources and overutilization of renewable resources, common pool problems and sustainability concepts
+- policy problems related to exhaustion of non-renewable resources and overutilization of renewable resources

 Recommended previous knowledge